ZerioDev/ZerioDev/README.md

 You can contact me by Discord : `!Zerio.js#2020`.

-And as idon't know what to say at the moment, i will update this page over time !
+And as i don't know what to say at the moment, i will update this page over time !